MegEngine/Hub/models/megengine_nlp_bert.md

 * `chinese_L-12_H-768_A-12`
 * `multi_cased_L-12_H-768_A-12`

 The weight of the model comes from Google's pre-trained models, and its meaning is also consistent with it.
 Users can use `megengine.hub` to easily use the pre-trained bert model, and download the corresponding` vocab.txt` and `bert_config.json`.
-We also provide a convenient script in [models] (https://github.com/megengine/models/official/nlp/bert), which can directly obtain the corresponding dictionary, configuration, and pre-trained model by task name. .
+We also provide a convenient script in [models](https://github.com/megengine/models/official/nlp/bert), which can directly obtain the corresponding dictionary, configuration, and pre-trained model by task name. .

 ```python
 import megengine.hub as hub